ddev/ddev.com/src/pages/blog/ddev-local-scratch-macos.md

 ---
-title: "How to setup a mac development environment with DDEV-Local"
+title: "How to setup a Mac development environment with DDEV-Local"
 pubDate: 2018-06-14
 author: Randy Fay
 featureImage: